Jade is a gaming enthusiast. Her decades of experience in gaming drive her passion to explore mobile gaming.

 Everyone needs to know how to judge whether a mobile app is safe to download.
 Mobile phones are expensive and contain massive amounts of personal information.
 Even the most reputable app stores can not guarantee that every app is safe.
 Responsible consumers can learn how to mitigate this risk by using information gathered while learning about the app.

 Dangerous malware-containing apps are gateways for malicious activity.
 In plain English, some apps tap into your phone and steal sensitive data.
-Your phone can even become controlled by people with nefarious intents.
+Your phone can even become controlled by people with nefarious intentions.
 Downloading an infected app could even turn your device into a bot.

 If your device becomes a robot under the control of some groups, they can use your device as a part of larger attacks.
-Not only can these people get your info, they can make your device a part of their botnet army.
+Not only can these people get your info, but they can also make your device a part of their botnet army.

 Raising awareness about app security is important.
 Just because an app is on the Google Play Store or the Apple App Store it doesn't make it safe.
 These companies regularly remove apps that might contain malware when they find them, but some apps slip past and downloaded by unsuspecting users.

 Know Your Source

 The safest route to find apps is to download from reputable markets.
 Navigating through today's consumer-driven open mobile ecosystem isn't easy.
 It's plagued by a widespread lack of law and order.
 Apps can be downloaded from an app store or side-loaded with a direct USB connection.
 Even when downloading from within an app store, it's not uncommon to bump into third-party apps.

 Don't download apps impulsively.
 Instead, take the time to get to know your source.
-Marketplaces provide an aggregation for apps, including third-party.
+Marketplaces provide aggregation for apps, including third-party.
 They offer first-party apps, made by the vendor of your phone.
 They also offer third-party apps, made by someone other than the phone manufacturers.

 Download third-party apps expand the relationship between you and the phone developer.
 The new relationship is between you, the phone maker, and the maker of the app.
 For each app you download, you add more cooks to the kitchen.